- The battle is set

 This was the ”night that was blotted off the calendar” that was claimed by darkness and the shadow of death.

-This Mystery of the Hidden Day is why there were two symbolic Passover Seders that occurred: one the night before (Thursday sunset), observed by the Messiah and His talmidim; and one the night after (Friday sunset), observed by all of the worshipers who were assembled in Jerusalem.
-The Suffering Servant of Israel claimed our salvation and was thereafter resurrected on the third day (Nisan 17).
-Messiah’s resurrected life, thereafter, has become the firstfruits (HaBikkurim) of Adonai Eloheinu’s “New Creation.”
+This Mystery of the Hidden Day is why there were two symbolic Passover Seders that occurred: one Seder was observed by the Messiah and his disciples on Thursday at sunset:, another Seder was observed by all Israel on Friday at sunset.
+Thereafter, the Suffering Servant of Israel claimed our salvation and was resurrected on the third day (Nisan 17).
+In this way the Messiah’s resurrected life became the firstfruits (HaBikkurim) of Adonai Eloheinu’s “New Creation.”

 וַתָּנַח הַתֵּבָה בַּחֹדֶשׁ הַשְּׁבִיעִי בְּשִׁבְעָה־עָשָׂר יֹום לַחֹדֶשׁ עַל הָרֵי אֲרָרָֽט׃